Everything EVERY Business Should Know About Network Connectivity And SDWAN

 The Evolution of Access

-There are different principal and ancillary components when it comes to internet access, these include:
+There are different principal and ancillary components when it comes to internet access, these include:- Cable

 Just because there is a lot of throughput on a coax line, it doesn’t mean all the packets arrive quickly, nor does it mean that all the packets will arrive at all.
 It’s still an over-subscribed, best-effort, non-SLA service.
 Applications like voice and video are incredibly sensitive to latency and packet loss and always will be.